 Because many sales reps are often on the road, having a CRM that can be accessed from desktop, mobile, or tablet is crucial so everyone can collaborate in real time.

 In our evaluation, we used six key criteria consisting of more specific subcriteria to review some of the biggest and most popular collaborative CRM software.
-After assigning a score out of five for each criteria, we added up the total scores to determine an overall winner.
+After assigning a score out of five for each criteria, we added up the total scores to determine the overall winner.
 The CRMs that scored the highest made our list, then we used our research to assign a primary use case to each according to what it does best.

 Whether you’re empowering internal sales and marketing teams or building partnerships with vendors and stakeholders, the best collaborative CRMs give you tools to communicate and share key info.
 There are plenty of worthy CRMs available that offer conventional solutions for the typical business model or customized approaches for industry-specific companies.
 For more on how collaborative CRMs stack up against other types, check out our guide on the four types of CRMs.